-All possession and processing limits, as specified in the CNSC facility operating licence were met.
+All possession and processing limits, as specified in the CNSC facility Licence were met.
 Production data is proprietary and is provided separately to the CNSC in Appendix A.

 Production shutdowns were scheduled periodically throughout the year for engineering projects, equipment maintenance and continuous improvements.
-In the reporting period, there were five weeks of production shutdown, including one week in the first quarter, three weeks in the third quarter and one week in the fourth quarter.
+In the reporting period, there were four weeks of production shutdown, including three weeks in the third quarter and one week in the fourth quarter.